llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/40_run_demo.md

     rostopic pub -1 "/<robot_name>/maintenance_control_node/go_mt_charging" std_msgs/Bool true

-**Step 5**: Way to Maintenance: Duckiebot calculates the shortest path to themaintenance entrance.
+**Step 5: Way to Maintenance** <br />Duckiebot calculates the shortest path to the maintenance entrance.
 During its journey it has the priority of way before other duckies. (indicated by purple blinking LEDs)

-**Step 6**: Wait: Duckiebot waits at the charging manager for 10 seconds to correctly read the light frequency from the trafficlight.
+**Step 6: Wait** <br />Duckiebot waits at the charging manager for 10 seconds to correctly read the light frequency from the trafficlight.
+When it is finished it goes into the intersection coordination state.

-**Step 7**: Way to Charging: The duckiebot has arrived at the maintenanceentrance and receives further instructionsfrom the trafficlight.
+**Step 7: Way to Charging** <br />
+The duckiebot has arrived at the maintenanceentrance and receives further instructionsfrom the trafficlight.
 Each frequencycorresponds to one of the chargers

+**Step 8: Charging First in Line** <br />
+At this given point of time the Duckiebot is the first one being able to leave the charger and it only needs to wait until it gets fully charged or someone triggers it to exit the charger and free another charging spot.

-**Step 8**: Way to City: The duckiebot is charged and enters the finalstate: Way to city.
+**Step 8: Way to City** <br />
+The duckiebot is charged and enters the finalstate: Way to city.
 It follows the return path of the corresponding charger.
+By the time a Duckiebot receives a ready to go from a timer, the charge estimation algorithm or a human being two things happens: the finite state switches to LANE_FOLLOWING which makes the Duckiebot able to drive and the maintenance control node switches to WAY_TO_CITY.
+The Duckiebot is now guided out of the maintenance area.
+If the exit is reached, the maintenance control node is switched to NONE and the Duckiebot is again able to drive around in the city.